 Now, what is Venice?
 She is a crogiolo, a melting pot of cultures coining our Venetian character, at least as much Levantine as it is European.
 Levantine in the sense of our special love for gardens, blossoms, herbs, and spices.
 The strength of Venice is her ability of bridging east and west.
 This accounts for a special atmosphere and why Venice challenges and stimulates joy of life and never ceases to surprise, even those of us who were so lucky to grow up in this town.

 Even though I thought I knew Venice well enough, watching the following video did take me by surprise.
 Expect Venice to have this impression on you but be prepared: Arriving in Venice “live” is VERY captivating.
 (Thanks to Dream of Venice for sharing the video !!)

-You’ve now got a feeling of how unique, fragile and valuable our town is.
+What can you as visitor give back to this Venice?
+You’ve now got a feeling of how unique, fragile and valuable Venice is.
 Venice asks for nothing else than being treated with love and respect.
-Being treated even more carefully than other cities I’d say.
-After all, she’s 1,500 years old and about 57,000 people live here.
-Yet there are 25 million visitors joining us on average per year.
-Most of them stay for just a few hours or one day at most.
+Being treated even more carefully than other cities, in my opinion.
+After all, she’s 1,598 years old (officially).
+As we mentioned, barely 55,000 Venetians are hosts to about 30 million visitors counted in 2017, and the figures for 2018 are most probably similar or even higher.
+Most tourists stay for just a few hours, or a day at most.
 With such a crowd, everyone must take to heart a few fundamental rules of how to take care of Venice.

 Visiting Venice is a special experience that you should celebrate by taking time to prepare your visit well!
 We suggest that you choose 1-3 topics you love most when discovering a new place, for “Venice is too old a city to take in one stride” as our friend Giuseppe puts it in this article.